 In the United States, the legislative landscape, particularly as it relates to healthcare regulation and reimbursement coverage, continues to evolve.
-In March 2010, the Patient Protection and Affordable Care Act was passed, which has the potential to substantially change healthcare financing by both governmental and private insurers, and significantly impact the U.S. medical device industry.
+In March 2010, the Patient Protection and Affordable Care Act was passed, which has substantially changed healthcare financing by both governmental and private insurers, and significantly impacts the U.S. medical device industry.

 In addition, other legislative changes have been proposed and adopted in the United States since the Patient Protection and Affordable Care Act was enacted.
 On August 2, 2011, the Budget Control Act of 2011 created, among other things, measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
 This includes aggregate reductions of Medicare reimbursements to providers up to 2% per fiscal year, which went into effect on April 1, 2013, and will remain in effect through 2030 unless additional Congressional action is taken.
 For example, a provision in the CARES Act and the December stimulus bill temporarily paused the 2% Medicare sequestration reduction for claims dated from May 1, 2020 through December 31, 2020 and the CARES Act also extends the end date of the Medicare sequestration reduction by one year, through 2030, in order to offset the 2020 suspension.
-Although the Consolidated Appropriations Act of 2021, signed into law on December 27, 2020, extended the suspension period of the sequestration to March 31, 2021, we expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for our products or additional pricing pressures.
+Although the Consolidated Appropriations Act and the of 2021, signed into law on December 27, 2020, extended the suspension period of the sequestration to March 31, 2021, and the U.S. House of Representatives bill H.R.
+1868 was signed into law on April 14, 2021 and extended the suspension period to December 31, 2021, we expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for our products or additional pricing pressures.

-In addition to the legislative changes discussed above, the Patient Protection and Affordable Care Act also requires healthcare providers to voluntarily report and return an identified overpayment within 60 days after identifying the overpayment.
+In addition to the legislative changes discussed above, the Patient Protection and Affordable Care Act of 2010 requires healthcare providers to voluntarily report and return an identified overpayment within 60 days after identifying the overpayment.
 Failure to repay the overpayment within 60 days will result in the claim being considered a "false claim" and the healthcare provider will be subject to False Claims Act liability.